-PHSA and its branch program, BC Cancer, have a duty to act on behalf of our patients and the general public to ensure that a culture of accountability is fostered.
+PHSA has a duty to act on behalf of our patients and the general public to ensure that a culture of accountability is fostered.

 PHSA’s Research Conflict of Interest Policy describes this commitment and the procedures put in place to manage conflicts of interest in research.